LeonidCaminschi/LFAF1/reports/REPORT3.md

 make<br />
 ./LFAF<br />

-Updated from previouse laboratory work so now the work speed is increased significantly without any drawbacks and also made code cleaner and a lot easier to read but at times it can still be messy.
+Updated from last laboratory everything unused was commented in case of need to use them in later laboratories otherwise everything was left as is

-In conclusion i can say that i have learned a lot about Finite Automatas and their properties ant how to change a NFA to DFA and a FA to Grammar while understanding the problems of each type of FA.
+In conclusion i can say that i have learned a lot about Tokenizers and Lexers and their properties and how to differentiate a Tokenizer to a Lexer.

 ## References

-Mr. Drumea's Laboratories<br />
+*Mr. Drumea's Laboratories*<br />
-Mrs. Cojuhari's Lectures
+*Mrs. Cojuhari's Lectures*